unteem/docker-training/exercises/ci-cd/README.md

 Start moby counter on the swarm, test it.

-Start an nginx-proxy on all hosts.

-Add the relevant entry on your /etc/hosts file.

 Test Moby from your browser.

 ## Deploy

-Deploy it from gitlab with the associated .gitlab-ci.yml Modify to add your steps.
+Deploy it from gitlab with the associated .gitlab-ci.yml Modify to add your build/deploy steps.

 ## Inspired from: